potrebichka/Programming-language-suggester/README.md

 ### License

-*Data for quiz was taken from http://www.bestprogramminglanguagefor.me/ webpage for practising goals only.*
+*Data for quiz was taken from http://www.bestprogramminglanguagefor.me/ webpage for practising only.*